 Bangladesh is a highly populated country in a delta and was first known as "East Pakistan".
 It became completely independent in 1971 after an independence war.
 The Bangladesh air force "Bangladesh Biman Bahini" was soon established flying a DC-3, Twin Otter and Alouette III.
 It appears that even a few abandoned ex-Pakistan F-86F Sabres were used.
-The Soviet Union USSR donated first some 10 MiG-21MF fighters and 2 MiG-21UM trainers as well as Antonov transports and Mil-8 helicopters.
-End 1980s the MiGs were replaced by the Chinese "copy", the F-7.
+The Soviet Union USSR donated some 10 MiG-21MF fighters and 2 MiG-21UM trainers as well as Antonov transports and Mil-8 helicopters.
+End 1980s the MiGs were replaced by the first Chinese "copy", the F-7.
 In the mid 1980s France delivered Magisters and the USA a dozen T-37 "tweeties".
-Pakistan supplied Shenyang F-6 aircraft.
+Pakistan supplied Shenyang F-6 aircraft as well.

-Some 8 MiG-29 'Fulcrums" were also delivered probably in 2000 and based at Dhaka-Kurmitola.
+Some 8 MiG-29 "Fulcrums" were also delivered probably in 2000 and based at Dhaka-Kurmitola.
 Chinese A-5 attack aircraft are also probably operated as well as some 7 L-39 Albatros trainers.
 The Chengdu F-7 fighter fleet is regularly supplied with new Chinese ones like the F-7MG, F-7BGI with some 3 dozen aircraft in the fleet.
 (It appears some 8 Sukhoi SU-30SME advanced fighters have been ordered).